MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/export-import-omnichannel-data.md

 1. Using [advanced find](https://docs.microsoft.com/en-us/dynamics365/customerengagement/on-premises/basics/save-advanced-find-search), select all fields of the entities you previously exported and imported.

 2. Spot-check the data in several of the records.

 To check the functionality on your target environment:

-1. Create users, assign them Omnichannel roles, and add them to queues.
+1. Create users, assign them Omnichannel for Customer Service roles, and add them to queues.

 2. Add default presence and capacity to the users.

-3. Create a Live Chat Widget.
+3. Create a live chat widget.

-4. Test a scenario in Live Chat.
+4. Test a scenario in live chat.

 ## Export and import related artifacts